2024 Duck Stamp Contest Information for Artists

 In 2005, the Federal Duck Stamp Contest was held outside Washington, D.C., for the first time in its history.
 The Fish and Wildlife Service continues to hold the contest in various locations around the country in order to give more people the opportunity to attend.

-For more information about entering the Federal Duck Stamp Art Contest - including inquiries from entered artists and prospective entrants - please contact Suzanne Fellows at Suzanne Fellows.
+For more information about entering the Federal Duck Stamp Art Contest - including inquiries from entered artists and prospective entrants - please contact Suzanne Fellows.

-If you are a member of the news media and you need information about the Federal Duck Stamp or would like to arrange an interview, contact Valerie Fellows at Valerie Fellows or 703/358-2285.
+If you are a member of the news media and you need information about the Federal Duck Stamp or would like to arrange an interview, contact Valerie Fellows or 703/358-2285.